lamini-ai/lamini-ai.github.io/docs/Examples/extract_html.md

 llm = LLMEngine(id="extract_html", model_name="EleutherAI/pythia-410m-v0")
 ```

+The Pythia 410M-parameter model is the largest on the free-tier to train for free :)

 ## Define the LLM interface

 Define the input and output types.
 Be sure to include the `Context`.
 This helps
 the LLM understand your types in natural language.

-In this example, the input is the function we would like to generate documentation for, and the output is the documentation for that function.

 ```python
 from llama import Type, Context